Marianie-Alphonse/NaVino/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/YourFeature`).
 6. Open a Pull Request.

-## License
-[Consider adding a license file to your repository, such as MIT, Apache 2.0, or GPL.]

-This project is licensed under the [Your Chosen License Name] - see the `LICENSE` file for details.